 The Missing Link: Family Secrets

-I was on a bi-annual work trip in Florida, going through the usual motions—huge client event, meetings, the non-stop dog and pony show, as I called it.
+I was on a bi-annual work trip in Florida, going through the usual motions—huge client event, meetings, the non-stop dog and pony show.
 It was late November 2019, and as always, I had planned to fly up to New York to see my mother for Thanksgiving before heading back to the West Coast.

 Typically, I’d visit my mom either before or after the work trip for a few days, spending a few days with her to make sure she was doing okay.
 This visit was no different—except, in hindsight, everything about it was different.

-For Thanksgiving, I took her out to a lovely restaurant overlooking the Brooklyn Bridge.
+For Thanksgiving, I took her to a lovely restaurant overlooking the Brooklyn Bridge.
 I always tried to make our time together feel special.
-Looking back, I wonder if the bridge itself was symbolic—the space between us, connection always just out of reach.
-Years later, I would find myself living in that very neighborhood carrying the weight of everything I would soon learn.
+Looking back, I wonder if the bridge was symbolic—her new life in America, a space between us, a connection always just out of reach.

 The rest of the visit followed the same familiar rhythm—watching the news, JeopardyWheel of Fortune, dinner, and sharing sliced fruit in the evenings.